Is Self-Harm Addictive?

 Addictive behavior is generally defined as a disorder associated with motivation, memory, and reward without concern about the consequences of one’s actions.
 For example, with self-harm, the motivation is alleviating one’s pain.
 When one feels better after inflicting self-harm, it is stored in their memory.

-The reward is an increase in endorphins and neurotransmitters that makes the person feel better about themself.
+The reward is an increase in endorphins and neurotransmitters that makes the person feel better about themselves.
 Therefore, when someone engages in self-harm regularly, it can become an addictive behavior.

 Is There a Link Between Self-Harm and Substance Use Disorders?